toptensoftware/JsonKit/readme.md

 ## Options

-PetaJson has a couple of formatting/parsing options.
+JsonKit has a couple of formatting/parsing options.
 These can be set as global defaults:

 	Json.WriteWhitespaceDefault = true;		// Pretty formatting
 	Json.StrictParserDefault = true;		// Enable strict parsing